-New Local Centres will be permitted in each of the Stevenage West and North of Stevenage new neighbourhoods, each with an anchor convenience store of the order of 500m2, together with related small-scale Use Class A1 shops, to meet the day-to-day needs of the residents of the respective new developments.
+New Local Centres will be permitted in each of the Stevenage West and North of Stevenage new neighbourhoods, each in the order of 500m2, to meet the day-to-day needs of the residents of the respective new developments.

-A Neighbourhood Centre will be permitted in the South-East of Stevenage development of the order of 500m2 with a convenience store and other related small-scale Use Class A1 shops, sufficient to meet the day-to-day needs of the residents of the new neighbourhood.
+A Neighbourhood Centre will be permitted in the South-East of Stevenage development of no more than 500m2 with a convenience store and other related small-scale Use Class A1 shops, sufficient to meet the day-to-day needs of the residents of the new neighbourhood.

-These new Local Centres and the Neighbourhood Centre will become a part of the town's retail hierarchy.
+These new Local Centres and the Neighbourhood Centre will become a part of the Borough's retail hierarchy.
 They should, wherever possible, be co-located with other community uses such as schools and/or health or community facilities, where such facilities are being provided.

-A site for a major new foodstore of up to 7,600m2 trading floorspace to serve Borough-wide needs post-2023 is identified on the proposals map at Graveley Road.
+A site for a major new foodstore of up to 4,600m2 net convenience goods floorspace and 920m2 net comparison goods floorspace to serve Borough-wide needs post-2023 is identified on the policies map at Graveley Road.
 A retail impact assessment will be required, particularly focusing upon the impact on Local Centres and Neighbourhood Centres.

-- 7.69 Our evidence suggests that there is currently a small surplus of convenience floorspace in the town.
+- 7.68 Our evidence suggests that there is currently a small need for convenience floorspace in the Borough.
 Only towards the middle of the plan period will a significant need for additional floorspace arise.
-This projected Borough-wide need is 7,000m2, rising to 9,100m2 of trading floorspace allowing for up to 20% of floorspace being devoted to ancillary comparison goods.
-The Council is under an obligation to plan positively for this need, which requires a policy setting out how this floorspace should be distributed and any necessary allocations made. - 7.70 At least 20% of the need (1,500m2) is reserved to allow for extensions to existing convenience stores, particularly in the Town Centre, the Old Town Major Centre, Poplars District Centre and Neighbourhood Centres, to preserve and strengthen their role.
-This will reduce the maximum size of a single new superstore to 7,600m2, of which no more than 1,500m2 of trading floorspace should be devoted to ancillary comparison goods. - 7.71 A site on Graveley Road, currently already in Class A1 use as a garden centre, is identified to accommodate such a large store.
+This projected Borough-wide need is 7,600m2 net of convenience trading floorspace.
+The Council is under an obligation to plan positively for this need, which requires a policy setting out how this floorspace should be distributed and any necessary allocations made. - 7.69 1,500m2 of the total need is reserved to allow for extensions to existing centres in the retail hierarchy, then other stores in accordance with the sequential test.
+A further 1,500m2 is reserved to the new Local Centres at Stevenage West and North of Stevenage, and the new Neighbourhood Centre at South East Stevenage.
+An allocation for a large new store post 2023 will address the remaining 4,600m2 net of identified need for convenience floorspace.
+Allowing for up to 20% (920m2) of additional net floorspace within the store to be devoted to ancillary comparison goods, the total floorspace increases to 5,520m2.
+Assuming a 70% gross to net floorspace ratio, the maximum floorspace of the new superstore would be 7,900m2 gross. - 7.70 A site on Graveley Road, currently already in Class A1 use as a garden centre, is identified to accommodate such a large store.
 The northern tip of the garden centre site lies in North Hertfordshire District: as it is outside of the Borough, this local plan cannot allocate that part of the site.
 Given the fact that there is no immediate need for additional floorspace, and allowing for construction and trading establishment, we will entertain a planning application for this store from 2018 onwards.
 This new store should not be trading before 2023.
-Although on the northern edge of the Borough, this store will be well located in respect of the new urban extension North of Stevenage (see Policy HO3).
-Also, there are no alternative sites capable of accommodating a store of the required size. - 7.72 The impact of this new store, given that it will essentially draw its trade from existing stores, will need to be assessed by the applicants and included with any planning application.
+Although on the northern edge of the Borough, this store will be well located in respect of the new neighbourhood North of Stevenage (see Policy HO3).
+Also, there are no alternative sites capable of accommodating a store of the required size. - 7.71 The impact of this new store, given that it will essentially draw its trade from existing stores, will need to be assessed by the applicants and included with any planning application.
 To ensure that such facilities continue to meet local shopping needs we will consider removing Permitted Development rights and / or using legal agreements under Policy SP4 to retain any new units in A1 use.

-Policy TC12: New Comparison Retail Provision
+Policy TC12: New comparison retail provision